amandabee/fundamentals-of-interactive/_drafts/2014-10-09-bootstrap.md

 ---
-title: Bootstrap Basics
+title     : Bootstrap Basics
 layout    : post
 category  : hands-on
 tagline   : Using the Twitter Bootstrap to get classier HTML templates. tags      : [week06, review, html, bootstrap]

 ---

+{% include JB/setup %}

 A complete HTML page has a few basic components -- it has a `head` and a `body` nested inside of `<html>` tags.
 The very most basic template looks something like this: